bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 So we pre-sign all these transactions, and then suddenly the mempool just spikes.
 Can we just reply?

-Audience: Child pays for parent, presumably in another coin to next.
+[Audience]: Child pays for parent, presumably in another coin to next.

-Adam Gibson: Yeah, we could do that, right.
+[Adam Gibson]: Yeah, we could do that, right.
 Especially if it was just like a one line thing.
 It would be particularly easy, just the last one.
 Well, I guess.